 The water experts, Emile Maina and Rodrigue Metala highlighted key areas of some national water laws and decrees clearly stating the role of the government in managing this resource which is often confused with the role of the country’s water supply company.
 They also highlighted the responsibility of the population in water management and existing related legal sanctions which are little-known.
 To add perspective, GWP-CAf Communications Officer, Amabo Samyra made the final presentation on the role and responsibility of the media in these sectors and how to present related information in an interesting manner that will capture public interest and increase visibility of the existing laws and policies.

 In the question-and-answer session which followed, participants expressed their concerns related to access to water, water pricing, availability of resource persons, limited access to legal texts and data on water, climate and the environment, the legislative and regulatory framework in terms of waste management in Cameroon, all of which were addressed by the experts.

 On day two, participants identified mechanisms (methods, needs, and challenges) through which the media can popularize texts/laws.
-They also produced some key messages and audio-visual elements to be used to better inform the public on problems related to water, climate and the environment and the laws that seek to address them.
+They also proposed orientations for key messages and audio-visual elements to be used to better inform the public on problems related to water, climate and the environment and the laws that seek to address them.

 At the end of the workshop, the following recommendations were made to:

 - Improve communication with the media and facilitate access to quality information;